bhaswarey/AIML-Portfolio-Melicious-Attack-Classifiers/README.md

 ### 5.1.5   Refining Data

-Per the results presented in Figure 18, following features were further identified to have correlation above 80% were dropped:
+Per the results presented in Figure 15, following features were further identified to have correlation above 80% were dropped:

 ```
-Features to Drop: ['Proto_udp', 'sDSb_cs0', 'sDSb_ef', 'Cause_Status', 'State_ECO', 'State_NRS', 'State_URP']
+Features to Drop: ['Proto_udp', 'sDSb_39', 'sDSb_cs0', 'sDSb_ef', 'State_ECO', 'State_NRS', 'State_URP']
 ```